Managing content sets

 - Digitally sign the content file and ensure a public key is in place to validate the signature, as described under Authenticating content files.

-- From the Main menu, select any Console > Content or Console > Permissions page and click Import Content at the top right of the page.
+- From the Main menu, select any Administration > Content or Administration > Permissions page and click Import Content at the top right of the page.

 - Click Choose File, find and select the configuration file, and click Open.